-The Governors' Premises Committee will carry out an annual assessment of the state of school security using the guidance 'Security Survey and Risk Assessment' provided by the LA Health and Safety Section, Lifelong Learning Group.
+The Governors' Premises Committee will carry out an annual assessment of the state of school security.

 This survey is the basis for bidding into LA funds for school security but provides an excellent basis for risk assessment of security issues by the Governors' Premises Committee.